F1DNA/FlexFarmerAsAService/README.md

 If you are not familiar with VI/VIM, to save and exit type `:wq` and then press enter/return

 Note that if you are doing this on anything using an SD card/flashdrive (Looking at you ARM / RPi folks) for the OS disk, consider sending log files to /dev/shm.
-This wull use RAM for the logs so you do not put unneccessary wear on your flash storage.
+This will use RAM for the logs so you do not put unneccessary wear on your flash storage.
 The caveat of course is, logs will not persist after reboot.
 And you will need to account for this change throughout this guide as I will not be mentioning this again.

 # **Syslog needs to be able to write to this**